Huerte/Gitomation/Inspirational_Quote.md

 ### "There is no truth.
 There is only perception." - Gustave Flaubert
 ### "Don't settle, and don't struggle." - Naval Ravikant
 ### "As you think, so shall you become." - Bruce Lee
+### "One of the most difficult things is not to change society - but to change yourself." - Nelson Mandela